shuhui-wang/myacademicresume/content/authors/admin/_index.md

 title: Shuhui Wang
 ---

 Hi!
-Shuhui (Jesse) here.
+Shuhui (淑慧) here.
 Thank you for visiting my website!

 I am a graduate student in Soil and water conservation engineering at Beijing Forestry University under the supervision of Prof. Yujie Wang and Prof. Yunqi Wang.
 Most of my work involves using ML techniques to explore the relationships between environmental stressors and runoff, non-point source pollution, and to develop robust watershed management strategies to combat non-point source pollution.